Cytokine Release Syndrome

 What are CAR T-Cell therapies?

-CAR T-cell therapies are imunotherapy treatments that have been demonstrated to be extremely effective in treating both pediatric and adult leukemia and certain types of lymphoma.
+CAR T-cell therapies are immunotherapy treatments that have been demonstrated to be extremely effective in treating both paediatric and adult leukaemia and certain types of lymphoma.

 When we get sick with the common cold, our immune system attacks the infectious germs and kills them, effectively curing us.
 What is at work here are a type of cells present in our blood called T-cells.
 T-cells have the unique ability to identify affected cells, latch on to them and kill them.

 For a long time, cancer researchers have wondered if it’s possible to train our immune system to kill cancer cells the same way, and effectively become cancer-free.
 This field of study, titled ‘Immunotherapy’ has been widely researched, and Chimeric Antigen Receptor (CAR) T-Cell Therapies are one of the most exciting advancements in this field.

 In a CAR T-cell therapy, a patient’s T-cells are genetically engineered, so that they attach themselves to cancer cells and kill them.
 More specifically, such T-cells are extracted from the patient’s own blood.
 These cells are then engineered in a lab to identify specific proteins (or antigens) present within cancer cells, and then these cells are injected back into the patient’s bloodstream.

 Many scientists refer to CAR T-Cell Therapies as ‘Living Drugs’ because they constantly attach cancer cells, thereby reducing the rates of recurrence/relapse significantly.

 Cytokines are immune substances, released by human immune cells, for signalling an immune response.